mjdusa/go-template/README.md

 ## Customizing Template after coping

-* TODO: Replace 'go-template-org' with your github org
+* TODO: Replace 'mjdusa' with your github organization or user
-* TODO: Replace 'go-template-app' with your app name
+* TODO: Replace 'go-template' with your application name
-* TODO: Rename the cmd/go-template-app directory to your app name
+* TODO: Rename the cmd/go-template directory to your app name

 ## Contributing